dujonwalker/nixos-config-x86_64-cuda/README.md

 ## System Configuration Highlights

 - **CUDA enabled**: For 64-bit x86 PC's with NVidia GPUs.
 Tested on a Dell Inspiron 15 7559 (i7-6700HQ / GTX 960M)
-- **X Server**: Enabled with SDDM display manager and Plasma 6 desktop environment.
+- **Plasma 6**: Enabled with wayland and Plasma 6 desktop environment.
 - **Audio**: PipeWire is enabled with ALSA support, and PulseAudio is disabled.
 - **Flatpak**: Enabled to allow installation of Flatpak applications, with Flathub options.
 - **Updated kernel**: Updated to use linux kernel version 6.8.12, rather than the default, 6.6.
-- **Auto updates enabled**: Safely, and with auto-cleanup.
+- **Auto updates enabled**: Safely, with auto-cleanup.
 - **Additional extensions**: Auto-downloads and installs extensions for Firefox and VSCode
+- **Windows applications**: Includes Wine for running Windows applications
+- **Virtualization**: Includes virt-manager for running Windows and other OS'

 ## Installed Applications